 We can also expect a stronger focus on more accessible and inclusive XR experiences.
 At present, high functioning XR technologies are selling for thousands of pounds/dollars.
 With the proliferation of XR headsets and other XR solutions, these products should drop in price and reach a much wider audience.

-If you’re using XR in UX design, get started with Metalitix 3D analytics today.
+If you’re using XR in UX design, learn more at metalitix.com or book a demo to get started today.